Travel Stories: Hiking the Grand Canyon Solo

 Yes, the best moment was when I hiked all the way from the south rim of the Grand Canyon to the north rim and back.
 When I got to the top of the north rim with my friend Ellen, who is amazing- 70 years old, one of the first female firefighters of Utah, and still hiking everywhere.
 It just felt like holy shit, I did this, I actually made it.
 Some of the group was injured so they stayed behind that day, and only Ellen and I made it that far.
 We had lunch and then headed back- hiking back down was actually really scary, scarier than hiking up!

-That sounds amazing.
-I can’t imagine what that must have felt like.
-So what do you think is one of the biggest things you took away from this trip?
+What do you think is one of the biggest things you took away from this solo trip?

 Honestly, with being disconnected from technology and just off the grid, I learned to become a lot more resourceful.
 Instead of reaching for my phone to Google something, I had to either problem-solve and think it through myself or network with my group to figure out whatever information or answer I needed.
 After a couple of days like this, things and ideas came clearer quicker to me.
 That, and the way that I became much more connected to people- I had to either write questions down, try to remember them for later, or have a conversation with either my team or my guides about them.